MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

 It's important to note that increasing the history retention period for an object will lead to increased resource utilization in Materialize.

-* **For sources, tables and materialized views:** increasing the history retention period for these objects increases the amount of historical data that is retained in the storage layer.
+**For sources, tables and materialized views[^1]:**  Increasing the history retention period for these objects increases the amount of historical data that is retained in the storage layer.
 You can expect storage resource utilization to increase, which may incur additional costs.

-* **For indexes:** increasing the history retention period for an index increases the amount of historical data that is retained in memory in the cluster maintaining the index.
-You can expect memory resource utilization for that cluster to go up, which might require you to size up your cluster and consume additional compute credits.

 #### Best practices

-- Given the additional memory costs associated with increasing the history retention period on indexes, if you don't need the performance benefits of an index, consider creating a materialized view for your subscription query and configuring the history retention period on that materialized view instead.

-- Similarly, because of the increased storage costs and processing time for the additional historical data on whichever object has an increased history retention period, consider configuring history retention period on the index or materialized view directly powering the subscription, rather than all the way through the dependency chain from the source to the index or materialized view.
+Because of the increased storage costs and processing time for the additional historical data, consider configuring history retention period on the object[^1] directly powering the subscription, rather than all the way through the dependency chain from the source to the materialized view.

 #### Clean-up